 For example, instead of “improve customer experience”, a better objective would be “reduce average support response time by 30% in 3 months using AI chatbots”.
 By setting measurable targets you can continuously measure performance and optimize your AI strategy over time.

 Another example: If your HR team is overwhelmed with manual resume screening, set a goal to reduce time-to-hire using AI recruiting tools.
-These tools screen resumes at scale and highlight top candidates—faster and more accurate and bias free.
+These tools screen resumes at scale and highlight top candidates—faster, more accurate, and bias-free.

 Step 3: Choose the Right AI